Increase your return on investment with tailormade marketing strategies.

 Why is it important to optimize content above the fold?

 Optimizing above the fold content is important for various reasons.
 Not only does it help to improve SEO rankings and website speed, it can help to significantly improve conversion rates.
 When a page loads, it only has a few seconds to capture the visitor’s attention, before they become impatient and leave.
-If the above the fold area is not implemented properly, you run the risk of losing potential leads and sales.
+You run the risk of losing potential leads and sales if the above the fold area is not implemented properly.
 You can also lose leads and sales when too much content (images, animations) is displayed above the fold.
 Too much content can slow down your site, causing visitors to bounce.
 Over time, a high bounce rate can be detrimental to your search engine rankings.
 Similar to how websites are optimized for mobile responsiveness, it is imperative that they are also optimized for above the fold content.
+Learn more about why user experience is so important.

-As the leaders in digital marketing, FirstPage Marketing has helped many local businesses improve lead generation and conversion rates by applying above the fold optimization principles to web design.
-If you would like to learn more about optimizing websites and landing pages for “the fold”, please get in touch with us today.
+As the leaders in digital marketing, FirstPage Marketing has helped many local businesses improve lead generation and conversion rates by applying above the fold search engine optimization principles to web design.
+If you would like to learn more about optimizing websites and landing pages for the “fold”, please get in touch with us today.